Oblivious-Oblivious/margaret/README.md

 - There are no reserved words and no explicit syntax apart from message sends.
 - Uses prototype based objects in the likes of Self or Javascript.
 - Uses C-style literals like int, float, string.
-- Implements tensors, hashes, tuples as modern built-in data structures.
+- Implements tensors, tables, tuples as modern built-in data structures.
 - Runs on a portable, lightweight and embeddable stack based VM.

 ## Installation